momentics/NanoVNA-X/doc/menu_and_user_guide.md

 The final menu button reflects the current sweep state.
 It reads `PAUSE SWEEP` when the VNA is sweeping and `RESUME SWEEP` once paused.
 Activating the button calls `toggle_sweep()` and updates the label/icon accordingly.

+## USB console prompt behaviour

+Automation clients rely on the USB shell prompt to decide when the instrument is ready.
+The firmware now opens every session with `\r\nch> \r\nNanoVNA Shell\r\nch> ` so that tools such as NanoVNA-Saver recognise the prompt immediately before processing the banner text.

 ---

 This reference mirrors the firmware defaults in `include/nanovna.h` and `include/app.app_features.h`.